saurabh-uchil/ResponsiveAngularPage/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

-#Description:
-A simple responsive web page using Angular.
-A Single Page Application created by putting together many components.